 By being paid fees for arranging the most appropriate solutions for you.

 By being recommended by you because we have delivered great results!

 As part of our process this is how it works for our clients:

-- Initial and Discovery meetings – FREE of charge to determine if we can actually help you and how.
+- Initial meetings – FREE of charge to determine if we can actually help you and how

-- Annual, twice yearly or quarterly reviews – you pay a standing order monthly only if you are currently working and require this service.
+- Annual reviews – you pay a standing order monthly only if you require this service.

 Q.What exactly do you mean by “Fee Based”?

-In all cases we will ask you to pay your fees in advance by cheque.
+In all cases, we will ask you to pay your fees in advance by cheque or bank transfer

 - Inheritance Tax Rules Baffle Older Generations

 - Inheritance Tax Review Ordered by the Government